joshimiloni/tech-challenge-app/readme.md

 #### Auto scaling - Fargate using memory and cpu metrics

 ### Networking/Security (VPC and Subnets)
 1 VPC will be created with 1 subnet in each availability zone.
+Security Groups will be used to control traffic.
-#### Better security can be achieved using Desired Architecture in next point.
+#### Better security can be achieved using Desired Architecture shared below.

 ### AWS Identity and Access Management (IAM)
 IAM will be used to access control across services and resources of AWS